Chart Color Schemes

 Employment

+However, mining is underrepresented with only 0.6% of Renmark's workforce compared to Rest of SA's 2.9%.
 Many residents commute elsewhere for work based on Census data.
-Over the year to June 2025, labour force levels decreased by 2.2%, employment declined by 3.2%, and unemployment rose by 1.0 percentage points.
+Over the year to June 2025, labour force levels decreased by 2.2%, employment declined by 3.2%, causing unemployment rate to rise by 1.0 percentage points.
 In contrast, Rest of SA had an employment decline of 1.2% and labour force growth of 0.1%.
 Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Renmark's employment mix suggests local growth of approximately 5.3% over five years and 11.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Applying these projections to Renmark's employment mix suggests local growth of approximately 5.3% over five years and 11.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment